Using Technology to Adapt to Swings in Market Pricing

 The U.S. Presidential Standoff

 The 2024 U.S. presidential election is set to open yet another can of worms for trucking.
-While it’s difficult to truly predict how the election outcome will affect trucking companies, the ATA has historically been critical of the administrations of both President Joseph R. Biden, Jr. and former President Donald J. Trump.
+While it's difficult to truly predict how the election outcome will affect trucking companies, the ATA has historically been critical of the Trump and Biden administrations.
 Everything from union support to the federal excise tax could change in the next administration.

 Supply Chain Issues